Everything can be done with budget

 16. Vinegar Mirror Cleaner

 Mix equal parts water and white vinegar in a spray bottle.
-Wipe mirrors with a microfiber cloth for a streak-free shine every time.

 15. Baking Soda Carpet Freshener